jy492330/Full-End-to-End-ETL-Pipeline-Healthcare-Facility-Data/README.md

 ## --- Summary ---

 This is a complete, Python-centric ETL pipeline for automating facility data migration and synchronization workflow between Microsoft Access, SQL Server, Excel, and Autodesk Revit (BIM models).
-It was developed and maintained during my role as a **Data Migration & Automation Specialist / Project Manager** at CTC – California Technical Contracting, Inc., for five major Sutter Health campuses in the San Francisco Bay Area: Alta Bates, Herrick, Merritt, Peralta, and Summit South Medical Centers.
+It was developed and optimized during my role as a **Data Migration & Automation Specialist / Project Manager** at CTC – California Technical Contracting, Inc., for five major Sutter Health campuses in the San Francisco Bay Area: Alta Bates, Herrick, Merritt, Peralta, and Summit South Medical Centers.

 The solution enables bidirectional data flow:
 - **Initial migration between databases** (Access → SQL Server),